OdapX/Weather_web_app_django/README.md

 # This a weather web app built with django using the openweathermap's api
-- By searching any existing city name you get details about the following details :
+- By searching any existing city name you get the following details :
      - temparture
      - pressure
      - humidity